ianstormtaylor/slate/docs/api/transforms.md

 Set properties of nodes at the specified location.
 If no location is specified, use the selection.

-if `props` contains `undefined` values, the node's corresponding property will also be set to `undefined` as opposed to ignored.
+If `props` contains `undefined` values, the node's corresponding property will also be set to `undefined` as opposed to ignored.

 Options supported: `NodeOptions & {hanging?: boolean, split?: boolean}`.
 For `options.mode`, `'all'` is also supported.